decentraland-scenes/Awesome-Repository/README.md

 ## Copyright info

-All of these scenes are protected with a standard Apache 2 licence.
+All of these scenes are open source, protected with a standard Apache 2 licence.
+This licence states that this content can be used freely, even commercially, as long as you acknowledge the author.
 See the terms and conditions in the [LICENSE](/LICENSE) file.